 Daniel Bennett began his career with the San Mateo County Sheriff's Office in 1998 as a volunteer member of the OES Communications Team.
 In 2001, he joined the Sheriff's Search and Rescue Team and quickly moved up in the units becoming quite skilled in the field of Logistics and Emergency Communications.
 In 2003, Dan accepted the OES contract job to work with and track grant items that had been purchased by the County of San Mateo.

-In 2008, Dan was offered a full time position in the Emergency Services Bureau and has spent the past five years as a day-to-day contact for the 300 plus Sheriff's Volunteers as well as a Logistics Specialist for the Sheriff's Office.
+In 2007, Dan was offered a full time position in the Emergency Services Bureau and has spent the past twelve years as a day-to-day contact for the 400 plus Sheriff's Volunteers, a Logistics Specialist and a Mutual Aid Response Coordinator for the Sheriff's Office.
 Among his many duties, he oversees four Mobile Command Post / Communications vehicles as well as numerous other response vehicles and trailers.
-Additionally, Dan is the Co-unit Liaison for the Sheriff's Communication Unit Volunteers, as well as an Associate Explorer Advisor for the two Sheriff's Explorer posts.
+Additionally, Dan is the Unit Liaison for the Sheriff's Communication Unit Volunteers.

 Kathy Pape joined the Sheriff's Office of Emergency Services (OES) in 1999 and is presently responsible for the administration of the Homeland Security and Urban Area Security Initiative Grants and the Emergency Management Program Grant.
 The administration of the grants requires Kathy work closely with city and county departments, the City of San Francisco and other counties within the Bay Area.
 She also works directly with the California Office of Emergency Services' Grant Division and the Northern California Regional Intelligence Center for grant related items.
 She is responsible for purchasing, accounting and working with end users to ensure that both federal and state guidelines and regulations are followed.